 Design tokens are a way to easily identify and understand the elements in a design system.
-As more designers and companies adopt use of design tokens, their value will continue to grow.
+As more designers and companies adopt the use of design tokens, their value will continue to grow.

-The key to design tokens is that they facilitate cross-disciplinary collaboration.
+The key to designing tokens is that they facilitate cross-disciplinary collaboration.
 More people on a team can understand and use design values without specificity, but with accuracy.
 They’ve already been adopted by design giants such as Adobe.

 Here’s everything you need to know about design tokens.

 The term “design token” can be traced back to somewhere around 2014, when Salesforce began talking about its “single source of truth” for design.

 “We define our design in a single location and use a system to cascade it down to all platforms,” wrote Sönke Rohde, of Salesforce, about the open-source concept.
 “It’s basically a set of JSON files that contain name-value pairs describing our design tokens.
 The tokens are of different categories like text colors, background colors, border colors, font sizes, spacing, border radiuses, etc.”

 Here’s what design tokens do: They ensure that every element of the same type is the same across your entire design network.
 So that a red button is the exact same size, shape, and color as red no matter where in the design it appears.
 And all you need to know is that it is a “red button,” not the exact specifications for it.

 This eliminates a lot of time looking up specs and creates a universal element that can be adjusted across the design as well.
 Design tokens are platform-agnostic, meaning that you have created a common design language that can be deployed anywhere without having to make platform-specific adjustments.
 Specifications are universal between devices and platforms and implementations.